Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Introduction

+{ In recent years, various algorithms have been proposed to discover and estimate heterogeneous effects \cite[see][for a critical review]{Dominici2021From}.} However, {most of} these techniques are tailored for drawing causal inference in settings where the treatment is randomly assigned to the units and do not address imperfect compliance issues.
 Nonetheless, in the real world, the implementation of policies or interventions often results in imperfect compliance which makes the policy evaluation complicated.
-Recently, some machine learning techniques have been proposed to discover heterogeneous effects while dealing with imperfect compliance using tailored reworks of tree-based algorithms \citep{bargagli2020causal, bargagli2018estimating, wang2018instrumental, johnson2019detecting}, ensemble of trees algorithms \citep{athey2019generalized} or deep learning methodologies \citep{hartford2016counterfactual}.
-However, these methods exhibit four principal limitations: (i) random forest-based algorithms for causal inference require large samples to converge to a good asymptotic behaviour for the estimation of causal effects, as shown in \cite{hahn2019atlantic} and \cite{wendling2018comparing}; (ii) deep learning-based algorithms require computationally expensive explorations of the space of possible hyper-parameters (i.e., the deep neural network's learning rate, cost-function, regularization parameter, and number of hidden layers) configurations \citep{zhang2017sensitivity}, are extremely sensitive to tuning parameters \citep{novak2018sensitivity} and are often not able to tolerate significant sources of unmeasured variation \citep{prosperi2020causal}; (iii) results obtained from ensemble methods, such as forest-based algorithms and deep neural networks, are hard to interpret by human experts because their non-linear parametrizations of the covariate space are complex to probe \citep{lee2018discovering,lee2020causal}; (iv) more interpretable algorithms are based on single learning that perform worse as compared to multiple learning (i.e., ensemble methods).\footnote{ Ensemble methods have extensively been shown to outperform single learning algorithms in prediction tasks \citep{van2007super}.} Moreover, in machine learning applications, inference and uncertainty quantification are often of secondary importance after predictive performance.
-However, in policy decision settings it is crucial to know the credibility and variance of the counterfactual predictions \citep{athey2019machine, dominici2020controlled}.
+Recently, some machine learning techniques have been proposed to discover heterogeneous effects while dealing with imperfect compliance using tailored reworks of tree-based algorithms \citep{bargagli2020causal, bargagli2018estimating, wang2018instrumental, johnson2019detecting}, ensemble of trees algorithms \citep{athey2019generalized} or deep learning methodologies \citep{hartford2017deep}.
+However, these methods exhibit four principal limitations: (i) random forest-based algorithms for causal inference require large samples to converge to a good asymptotic behaviour for the estimation of causal effects, as shown in \cite{hahn2019atlantic} and \cite{wendling2018comparing}; (ii) deep learning-based algorithms require computationally expensive explorations of the space of possible hyper-parameters configurations \citep{zhang2017sensitivity}, are extremely sensitive to tuning parameters \citep{novak2018sensitivity} and are often not able to tolerate significant sources of unmeasured variation \citep{prosperi2020causal}; (iii) results obtained from ensemble methods, such as forest-based algorithms and deep neural networks, are hard to interpret by human experts because their non-linear parametrizations of the covariate space are complex to probe \citep{lee2020causal}; (iv) more interpretable algorithms are based on single learning that { performs} worse as compared to multiple learning { algorithms} (i.e., ensemble methods).\footnote{ }